Traditional Rarotongan Food: 10 Foods to Try in the Cook Islands© CookIslandsPocketGuide.com

 5. Rori

-Rori” is sea cucumber, which the Cook Islands certainly isn’t short of!
-Despite sea cucumbers being so prolific in the shallow waters of Rarotonga and Aitutaki, the dish is actually quite hard to find as a visitor.
+Rori is a sea cucumber, which the Cook Islands certainly isn’t short of!
+Despite sea cucumbers being abundant in the shallow waters of Rarotonga and Aitutaki, the dish is actually quite hard to find for visitors.
 But if you’re lucky enough to spot rori on the menu, it will either be raw or cooked with garlic, butter and herbs to complement the salty-sweet flavour.

 Where to try: TBA!